Back to Blogs

 In fact, the research shows that customers’ fear of losing trust and harming their reputation worries them more about business than obtaining any benefits through outsourcing.
 Companies that demonstrate a commitment to data security best practices and data privacy protection attract clients who place considerable emphasis on data integrity.

-Equifax faced one of the most massive hacks ever recorded in 2017 when over 145 million consumers’ data was compromised.
+In 2017, Equifax faced one of the most massive hacks ever recorded when over 145 million consumers’ data was compromised.
 This breach was not just financially oriented but also impacted the company’s reputation and damaged client trust.
 This indicates a substantial need for proactive data protection and openness mechanisms before more irreversible reputational impairment occurs.

 2. Transparency and Psychological Safety